irawinder/ViewBuilder/README.md

  analysis of a piece of real estate's view quality.
-For instance, if one were to stand and look out the window of a particular facade, how can we computationally generate a quantified estimate of that view's quality.
+For instance, if one were to stand and look out the window of a particular facade, how can we computationally generate a quantified estimate of the quality of that view?

  Method: